-1. Procedures for the management of prescription medicines during the school day.

-- (a) Medicines should only be brought to School when essential; that is where it would be detrimental to a child's health if the medicine were not administered during the School day. - (b) Medicines will only be accepted if they have been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber.
+- 1. Procedures for the management of prescription medicines during the school day. - (a) Medicines should only be brought to School when essential; that is where it would be detrimental to a child's health or school attendance if the medicine were not administered during the School day. - (b) Medicines will only be accepted if they have been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber.
 Medicines should always be provided in the original container, as dispensed by a pharmacist and include instructions for administration. - (c) If possible, all tablets should be checked on arrival to ensure that the prescribed strength of individual tablets are the same e.g. all 10 mg. - (d) The School will not make changes to dosages on the instructions of parents or carers. - (e) Parents or carers are encouraged to ask for medicines to be prescribed in dose frequencies which enable it to be taken outside School hours.
-Medicines that need to be taken three times a day should be taken in the morning before School, after School hours and at bedtime. - (f) No student under 18 should be given medicines by staff without their parent or carer's written consent. - (g) Before giving any medicines to a student the designated member of staff (Pupil Receptionist) should check: - the student's name - prescribed dose - expiry date - written instructions provided by the prescriber on the label or container. - (h) A record should be kept as in 2(b) below. - (i) If the member of staff has any doubts about any procedure they should not administer the medicine but check with the parents, carer or a health professional.
+Medicines that need to be taken three times a day should be taken in the morning before School, after School hours and at bedtime. - (f) No student under 16 should be given prescription or non-prescription medicines by staff without their parent or carer's written consent except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents.
+In such cases, every effort should be made to encourage the child or young person to involve their parents while respecting their right to confidentiality. - (g) Before giving any medicines to a student, the designated member of staff (Pupil Receptionist) should check:- - the student's name - prescribed dose - expiry date - written instructions provided by the prescriber on the label or container. - (h) A record should be kept as in 2(b) below. - (i) If the member of staff has any doubts about any procedure they should not administer the medicine but check with the parents, carer or a health professional.

-2. Controlled drugs
+2. Controlled Drugs